brave/brave-core/README.md

 ## Limitations

-- Production Ad Serve URL needs updating with final URL
+- Awaiting final production Ad Serve URL
-- Should run synchronously in own process
+- Catalog is downloaded twice upon startup
 - Due to privacy concerns Brian Johnson has with platform information being transmitted when requesting a new catalog, `Win7` and `Win8` are not passed from Brave Core, Brian Johnson is raising these privacy concerns